 - 4. Measure ride height from the bottom of the ball joint to the floor, and also from a point on the frame to the floor.
 Record these measurements. - 5.
-Unbolt the sway bar and remove the rear spring. - 6.
-Remove the rear tires.
-Return the car to the measurements you recorded for both frame-to-ground and ball joint-to-ground heights.
-Use a jack to move the lower control arm through its travel. - 7.
+Unbolt the sway bar and remove the front spring. - 6.
+Remove the tire or tires, and return the car to the measurements you recorded for both the frame to ground and the ball joint to ground measurements.
+Use a jack to raise or lower the ball joint location. - 7.
 Attach your bump steer gauge to the hub of the car so that you can easily read that change in toe as the suspension travels through compression and rebound. - 8.
 Use the jack to cycle the suspension 3" up (compression) and 3" down (rebound).
 Take a toe measurement at every inch of travel.
 Record these measurements and adjust the shims and tie rod length as necessary: - Problem 1.
 Toes out in compression and in on rebound all in one direction.